airbytehq/airbyte/docs/integrations/sources/stripe.md

 For more information on Stripe API Keys, see the [Stripe documentation](https://stripe.com/docs/keys).

-### Set up the Stripe source connector in Airbyte
+### Step 2: Set up the Stripe source connector in Airbyte

-1. Log in to your [Airbyte Cloud](https://cloud.airbyte.com/workspaces) or Airbyte Open Source account.
+1. Log in to your [Airbyte Cloud](https://cloud.airbyte.com/workspaces) account or your Airbyte Open Source account.
 2. In the left navigation bar, click **Sources**.
 In the top-right corner, click **+ New source**.
 3. Find and select **Stripe** from the list of available sources.
 4. For **Source name**, enter a name to help you identify this source.